TackyTortoise/tackytortoise.github.io/_posts/2020-11-26-using-bitflags-in-cpp.md

 ### Setting a Flag

-To set a flag to a “true” value we want to make the bit become 1, not matter what the previous value was.
+To set a flag to a “true” value we want to make the bit become 1, no matter what the previous value was.
 This is very easy to achieve with the \| operator, since you’re sure the flag is set on the input value (which is the actual flag) a bitwise or operation would always result in this bit set to 1, since it is 1 in the input.

 A quick visualization of this would work on the bits of our current situation if we wanted to set Flag3: